stanwolverine/github-explorer-app/README.md

 # Github Explorer App

+A powerful and user-friendly application that allows users to log in with their GitHub accounts and search repositories on GitHub.
+This app demonstrates the integration of GitHub OAuth without firebase and server, seamless API integration for repository search, and an infinite scrolling UI for a smooth user experience.

 ### App Features
 1. User can login with github account Oauth login
 2. User can search among the repos hosted on github